lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

     e = cspec.generate_energies(t_exp)

-If one has already loaded a :class:`~soxs.instrument.AuxiliaryResponseFile`, then one can also generate a :class:`~soxs.spectra.ConvolvedSpectrum` by simply multiplying the ARF by a :class:`~soxs.spectra.Spectrum` object:
+If one has already loaded a :class:`~soxs.instrument.AuxiliaryResponseFile`, then one can also generate a :class:`~soxs.spectra.base.ConvolvedSpectrum` by simply multiplying the ARF by a :class:`~soxs.spectra.base.Spectrum` object:

 .. code-block:: python